Pelham Grinds Out 28-21 Win Over Mortimer Jordan - Shelby County Reporter

 The Blue Devils opened the scoring on a 12-play, 74-yard drive that took 7:09 off the clock, capped by a 17-yard touchdown scramble by Hunter Boren on fourth-and-six for a 7-0 lead.

 But Pelham took only two plays and 39 seconds to answer.
-After a 58-yard pass from Will Lankford to Darius Copeland moved the ball deep into Blue-Devil territory, Lankford finished the drive with a forward pitch on the option to Mykell Prince to even the score at 7-7.
+After a 58-yard pass from Will Lankford to Darius Copeland moved the ball deep into Blue-Devil territory, Lankford finished the drive with a forward pitch on the option to Christian Pritchett to even the score at 7-7.

 Mortimer Jordan regained the lead on a 15-play, 75-yard drive that took 8:28 off the clock.
 Logan Duffner followed his center Taylor Ramey into the end zone to regain the lead.